Fair Document Valuation in LLM Summaries via Shapley Values: Related Literature

 More broadly, recent works such as \citet{wang2024economic} have used the notion of Shapley value to quantify the value of large corpora to pretraining by approximating Shapley values through repeated fine-tuning (an expensive and often infeasible process).
-In contrast, our method targets post-training applications -- specifically, LLM-driven summarization tasks, such as AI search or QA, where the model is fixed and attribution occurs at inference time.
+In contrast, our method targets applications such as LLM-driven summarization tasks, where the model is fixed and attribution occurs at inference time.
 Because our approach approximates Shapley values based on LLM-generated embeddings, it avoids retraining and scales more efficiently with the number of input documents.
 This distinction is crucial: \citet{wang2024economic} deals with corpus-level attribution during LLM training; we focus on attribution over documents presented as context to an already-trained LLM, making our method more practical for interactive, high-frequency applications.
+Relatedly, \citet{wang2025datashapley} propose In-Run Data Shapley, which computes data Shapley values within a single training run via gradient-based accumulation, thereby avoiding repeated retraining.
+As with \citet{wang2024economic}, their focus is training-time data attribution, whereas our method attributes value to documents supplied as context to a fixed model at inference time.
+In marketing, \citet{mohammadi2024wait} also applies Shapley values to LLMs, but for interpretability: attributing an LLM's output to individual prompt components to diagnose sensitivity to semantically irrelevant tokens.
+Our goal is instead economic -- attributing the value of a summary to its retrieved source documents to support compensation at scale.

-Finally, our work relates to the literature on news aggregators in marketing and economics.
+Our work relates to the literature on news aggregators in marketing and economics.
 News aggregators function similarly to AI-based summarization, since users may consume content directly on the aggregator’s platform without visiting the publishers’ websites.
-A stream of research has examined whether this substitutive effect reduces traffic to publishers or whether aggregators can also serve as a discovery channel that increases exposure.
-For instance, \citet{mayzlin2012link} find that blogs can build an audience by effectively promoting/linking to rival sites under certain conditions. \citet{dellarocas2013media} develop a game-theoretic model and show that content aggregators can both benefit and harm content creators and consumers. \citet{jeon2016news} investigate competition among online newspapers in the presence of aggregators.
-Empirically, both \citet{calzada2020news} and \citet{athey2021impact} find that news aggregators can exert a market-expansion effect, increasing visits to news outlets, especially for smaller publishers.
-Further, recent work by \citet{amaldoss2023can} explores how publishers might collaborate and compete with news aggregators, and \citet{song2023does} empirically examine the effects of carrying news on user engagement with non-news content on social media.
+A large stream of research has examined whether this substitutive effect reduces traffic to publishers or whether aggregators can also serve as a discovery channel that increases exposure using game theoretical models \citep{mayzlin2012link, dellarocas2013media, jeon2016news, amaldoss2023can}. \citet{calzada2020news} and \citet{athey2021impact} look at this question empirically and both find that news aggregators can exert a market-expansion effect, increasing visits to news outlets, especially for smaller publishers.